 Generally we will not.
 Because the paper is focused on what will happen, so people can make use of the paper to find thing to do we put our resources into finding out and reporting on upcoming events.
 Send event information to firstname.lastname@example.org.

-Will you write out our business opening or our anniversary?
+Will you write about our business opening or our anniversary?

 Generally we will not.
 Hippo covers food, arts, pop culture and other event related topics.
 We don't do business profiles unless that business is involved in one of our core coverage subjects, such as a cheese maker.